AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 * [!DNL Analytics for Advertising] is ad server-agnostic: a view-through or click-through may occur from any ad server, and the proper IDs are generated upon site entry.

 * The integration passes only [!DNL Analytics] standard and custom events to Adobe Advertising for bid optimization of subsequent paid media and advertising efforts.
-It doesn't pass [!DNL Analytics] segments, calculated metrics, and eVars to Adobe Advertising for bid optimization.
+It doesn't pass [!DNL Analytics] segments, calculated metrics, and [!DNL eVars] to Adobe Advertising for bid optimization.

 * Adobe Advertising creates persistent IDs within [!DNL Analytics] based on the last advertisement clicked or viewed before the user enters the site, based on the [click and view-through lookback windows](#lookback-a4adc) configured in Adobe Advertising.
 If a site visitor were to have both types of site entry interactions within their profile, and the click is within the lookback period, then the visitor's click-through ID would override the view-through ID for site reporting.